Bookends for iOS User Guide

 Here is an example entry:

-You can edit the name of the smart group and change search criteria by pressing the name for 1 second.
+You can edit the name of the smart group and change search criteria by a long press on the group cell.

 Removing references from the library

-You can delete references from the list in two ways:
+You can delete references from the list in a few ways:

-Swipe to the left and press the Delete button.
+Swipe to the left and tap the Delete button.
+You can also quickly swipe left over a single reference to delete it.

-Tap Manage, select the references you want to delete, and tap Delete.
+Tap Manage, select the references you want to delete, and tap the Bin button.

 Using Static Groups